-The fisheye is a great lens for this type of occasion because it allows us to capture the entire baraatis, the groom, and the environment in one shot.
-Furthermore, it’s also useful any time there is a group of people in a circle, as it maximizes the number of people in the shot.
+- Use a Wide Angle Lens – For photographers, a wider angle lens, such as a 16-35mm or a 25-70mm is an absolute must to capture the entire baraatis, the groom, and the environment in one shot.
 In addition, it’s great for dance scenes, as the distortion creates the unique effect of exaggerating the movements at the edges of the image.